omenking/Valorant-eSports-Manager/journal/technical-uncertainty.md

     - How do we track input and ouput tokens?
         - We can see input and ouput token use within Amazon Bedrock Playground Metrics tab
         - LlamaIndex has a token counter to help you keep track when programmactically building apps
+            - We cannot track token count currently because the Bedrock plugin does not support returning the token values.
     - How much will our chats generally cost in tokens for our use-case?
 - Real-time inference cost
 - Training-time cost